 Resume and Cover Letter Critique

-Master students are encouraged to take advantage of the resume and cover letter critique services offered by the LLM and Master of Jurisprudence programs.
-Students should schedule a session with their Program Director to get feedback on their document.
+Master students are encouraged to take advantage of the resume and cover letter critique services offered by the and Master of Jurisprudence programs.
+Students should schedule a session with Christina Reside, Graduate Law Advisor, to get feedback on their document.